sameershaik-tech/Netflix_system-design/README.md

 Before Deep Dive into the Netflix System Design Lets first talk about some high level working of Netflix and then jump in to these 3 components.

+The things which are not responsible for content serving is handled in AWS.

+Everything that happens after you hit play is handled by Open Connect.
+Open Connect is Netflix’s custom global content delivery network (CDN).

+Open Connect stores Netflix video in different locations throughout the world.
+And the content is displayed by the client is coming from near by

+open connect locations when you press the play button .